valryon/valryon.github.io/Posts/2013/2013-02-25-testing-monogame.md

-﻿As a fellow XNA developer, I've always been interested by [MonoGame](monogame.codeplex.com).
-Since the 3.0 version came out in January 2013, I thought the good timing to give it a try for a brand new game project.
+As a fellow XNA developer, I've always been interested by [MonoGame](monogame.codeplex.com).
+Since the 3.0 version came out in January 2013, I thought it was the good timing to give it a try for a brand new game project.

 ## The context

-My new game project will be announced soon, but I can safely say for now that:
+This new game project will be announced soon, but I can safely say for now that:

-- this project is with [Laurent Brossard](http://rednalhgih.com/)
+- I'm doing it with [Laurent Brossard](http://rednalhgih.com/)
 - it will be mobile (iOS first, android and/or windows phone next)
 - it will be simple, so no need for complex engines